osate/website/source/getting-help.md

 Please use the [Google group for OSATE](https://groups.google.com/forum/#!forum/osate "OSATE Google Group") to ask questions about OSATE.
 This group is also a good place to discuss existing OSATE features and request new ones.

-If possible, use a Google account to join the group.
-If you cannot use a Google account, send an email to the group [osate@googlegroups.com](mailto:osate@googlegroups.com "Group Email") and ask to be added as a member.

-Posts by non-members and by new members will be moderated.
+To avoid spam, only group members may post to the group, and posts by new members are moderated.

 See [Google Groups Help](https://support.google.com/groups "Help") for more information about Google groups, e.g., how to sign up, and how to post.